rust-lang/rustup/README.md

 ### Is this an official Rust project?

 Yes. rustup is an official Rust project.
-Once it is complete it will be the recommended way to install Rust and www.rust-lang.org will be updated to reflect that.
+It is the recommended way to install Rust at www.rust-lang.org.

 ### How is this related to multirust?